JKayman/C-translator/README.md

 The program creates a .txt file in the project's directory with the resulting code..
 If the file with the given name already exists it will be overwritten.

 'src' contains the source code.
-'win' contains executable file for windows.
+'win' contains executable python file for windows.